openstack-archive/ci-cd-pipeline-app-murano/README.rst

 as **root** and execute command:
 **jenkins-jobs update /etc/project-config/jenkins/jobs**

-- Go to Jenkins UI form, open created job and and configure it.
+- Go to Jenkins UI form, open created job and configure it.
 Set **Source Code management** to *Git* .Set **Repository url** as it's displayed in Gerrit.
 For example:
   **ssh://<username>@<gerrit_hostname>:29418/demo/petclinic**